Donna McConn is the owner of Golden Retreat for K9s and lives on the property.

 Once the doggie hotel was completed we started fostering more Great Pyrenees dogs.
 While many of these dogs were able to find good homes Casper just wanted to stay with us.
 He made many friends at the hotel that came and left and still has friends that come to visit him.
 We decided he would be our resident guard dog.

 One of our foster dogs named Charlie Bear turned out to have severe separation anxiety.
 He was adopted to someone along with another female Pyrenees.
 Charlie kept escaping because of his anxiety and one day ended up 5 miles from his new home.
 His new owner decided not to keep Charlie and he came back to us.
 Guess what?
 We adopted Charlie!
 Charlie is a wonderful dog and loves everyone.
+Sadly Charlie passed away in April 2018.
+He had severe pancreatitis and a neuromuscular disease that had him in wheels during his last few months.
+He is greatly missed.

 In February of 2012 we adopted our first Newfoundland, Chance.
 Donna says, “He is a mommy’s boy and wants to come with me wherever I go!”
 Chance is a Newfoundland and he loves to swim.
 He is the largest of the resident dogs.